aistairc/FineBio/README.md

-# FineBio: A Fine-Grained Video Dataset of Biological Experiments with Hierarchical Annotations
+# FineBio: A Fine-Grained Video Dataset of Biological Experiments with Hierarchical Annotation

-This repository includes the download instuction and the code for the paper [FineBio: A Fine-Grained Video Dataset of Biological Experiments with Hierarchical Annotations](https://arxiv.org/abs/2402.00293).
+This repository includes the download instuction and the code for the paper [FineBio: A Fine-Grained Video Dataset of Biological Experiments with Hierarchical Annotation](https://arxiv.org/abs/2402.00293).

 ![teaser_v2](https://github.com/aistairc/FineBio/assets/6857543/642def1e-34b5-46df-bb33-22d7ae2c7c56)